Startup business loan: how to qualify in New Zealand

 How much can I borrow for a startup?

-The amount you can borrow depends on your business plan, personal credit history, and any security you can provide.
-Lenders will assess the risk and your ability to repay the loan before making an offer.
+Most startup loans range from $5,000 to $500,000, depending on the lender and your circumstances.
+The Reserve Bank categorises business sizes by turnover, defining small businesses as those earning less than $1 million.
+The exact amount depends on your business plan, personal credit history, and any security you can provide.
+Lenders assess risk and whether you can repay before making an offer.

 What is a typical monthly payment on a business loan?